VishrutGupta02/HandwritingClassification/ReadMe.md

 **Dataset:** https://www.kaggle.com/competitions/digit-recognizer/data

-I have used the following techniques which will get you a step by step increment on the test set accuracy
+I have used the following techniques to get a step by step increment on the test set accuracy

 **1. Random Forest Algorithm (93.5% on the Test set)**